juicyauth/juicyauth-docs/docs/api/index.md

 # API Overview

-Lockless provides a set of secure endpoints for OTP-based authentication.
+JuicyAuth provides a set of secure endpoints for OTP-based authentication.
 These APIs are designed to integrate seamlessly with your backend services.

 The authentication process involves: